Fixing Teenage Thinking Errors

 - Help Acknowledge Shades of Grey: Talk to your teenager in non-binary language by suggesting that there is usually more than 2 possible outcomes.
 “I don’t think a B is a failure – it is less than an A, but it is a long way from being a failure” or “I understand you are disappointed about the B, but how many A’s have you got this semester, and how many D’s?
 Doesn’t really sound like you are failing or a failure.”

-- Recall the positives Experiences: The other direct challenge to the logical flaw in all or nothing thinking is to recall the opposite examples that contradict the “nothing” conclusion.
+- Recall the positives Experiences: The other direct challenge to the logical flaw in all-or-nothing thinking is to recall the opposite examples that contradict the “nothing” conclusion.
 “How many A’s have you got this semester?
 Is that normal for people who are failing” Or “What marks were you getting a year ago in Maths?
 How many times have you got more than that since you started really focusing on it?”
 The other even more powerful antidote is to get your teen to make a list of the positives over a period of time.
 This both works as a means of retraining their brain to think differently, but is also handy to pull out next time they feel like a hopeless failure.

 - Would everyone else see it the way you do: Encouraging your teen to take a different view point can be another way of helping them confront the thinking distortion.
 To the mortified musician some questions like “Would anyone else at the performance think you played terribly or have no talent?
 Did anyone comment on how terrible the wrong note sounded?”
-Or for the teen on a health kick you might try “So if someone else was to look at what you have eaten in the last 2 weeks, would they say you failing to eat healthy?
+Or for the teen on a health kick you might try “So if someone else was to look at what you have eaten in the last 2 weeks, would they say you are failing to eat healthily?
 Has anyone commented that you look less healthy since you had that piece of cake?”

-- Create a Culture of Acceptance: The other more general, but equally important way to combat all or nothing thinking, is to create a culture of acceptance that is not linked to performance.
+- Create a Culture of Acceptance: The other more general, but equally important way to combat all-or-nothing thinking, is to create a culture of acceptance that is not linked to performance.
 That is, try to establish habits of affirming your teen and their importance to you and the family is ways that aren’t linked to specific achievement or success.
-Particularly in families which have high preforming or over achieving parents and siblings, it can be hard for a teenager to feel okay unless they are over achieving.
-Consequently if they don’t achieve a super high standard they can feel like a failure.
+Particularly in families which have high preforming or over achieving parents and siblings, it can be hard for a teenager to feel okay unless they are overachieving.
+Consequently, if they don’t achieve a super high standard they can feel like a failure.

 Minimisation is just as it sounds, a teenager unrealistically minimises the impact of an event and/or the impact of her own role in the event.
 Essentially is the error occurs when a young person tries to make something seem less significant than it was.

-By depreciating the significance of an event or an action a teenager is able to minimise either their agency, or more specifically, their accountability for a particular event.
+By depreciating the significance of an event or an action a teenager is able to minimise either their agency or more specifically, their accountability for a particular event.

 Minimising usually occurs when a teen seeks to downplay their involvement in an particular situation.
 Sometimes to avoid accountability for a negative action, such as minimising his poor treatment of someone else “I didn’t push him that hard.”
 “I didn’t say much, it was mostly other people teasing her.”
-Or it could be in a self effacing way seeking to redirect positive feedback “I didn’t really help much, it was mostly others.”
+Or it could be in a self-effacing way seeking to redirect positive feedback “I didn’t really help much, it was mostly others.”
 “The rest of the team have all the talent, they don’t really need me.”

 The other common form of minimisation teenagers engage in is when it is used to mask the impact of a discouraging event “It wasn’t that important to me.”
 “I didn’t really care anyway.”